Monica-Macharia/phase-1-Project-1/README.md

 This is a phase-1 project that brings together three pillar of software development to create a simple and fun application.

 ## Project Instructions
-// Your app must be a HTML/CSS/JS frontend that accesses data from a public API.
+// Your app must be a HTML/CSS and Javascript frontend that accesses data from a public API.
 All interactions between the client and the API should be handled asynchronously and use JSON as the communication format.

 // Your entire app must run on a single page.
 There should be NO redirects.
 In other words, your project will contain a single HTML file.